 The Federal Fair Housing Act was passed by Congress in 1968 in order to eliminate housing-related discrimination.
 Fair housing means tenants should never risk discrimination when looking to rent a home.
-The act protects buyers and renters from discrimination based on their protected characteristics.
+The Texas Fair Housing Act protects buyers and renters from discrimination based on their protected characteristics.

 At the federal level, the protected characteristics include age, color, sex, religion, race, disability and national origin.
 In addition to this federal legislation, some states, including Texas, have additional protected characteristics for their residents.

 As a Texas landlord, you are responsible for adhering to the provisions of the federal, state and local Fair Housing rules.
 If you don't, you may be financially liable for punitive damages.
-There are fair housing requirements as well which indicate what changes you need to be able to make to your property in order for it to be fair housing to all tenants.
+Under the Texas Fair Housing Act there are fair housing requirements as well which indicate what changes you need to be able to make to your property in order for it to be fair housing to all tenants.

 When talking about discrimination against any familial status, race, color, religion, sex, or any other minority, discriminatory advertising applies.
 Before you put up an advertisement on a multiple listing service, make sure you have a friendly dwelling to rent from for any person.